 - Both justiciable and non-justiciable rights are included in the Constitution.

 - The Constitution of India has borrowed most of its provisions from the constitutions of various other countries as well as from the Government of India Act of 1935 [About 250 provisions of the 1935 Act have been included in the Constitution].

 - Dr B R Ambedkar proudly acclaimed that the Constitution of India has been framed after ‘ransacking all the known Constitutions of the world’.

 - The structural part of the Constitution is, to a large extent, derived from the Government of India Act of 1935.

-- The philosophical part of the Constitution (Fundamental Rights and the Directive Principles of State Policy) derive their inspiration from the American and Irish Constitutions respectively.
+- The philosophical part of the Constitution (Fundamental Rights and the Directive Principles of State Policy) derive its inspiration from the American and Irish Constitutions respectively.

-- The political part of the Constitution (the principle of Cabinet government and the relations between the executive and the legislature) have been largely drawn from the British Constitution.
+- The political part of the Constitution (the principle of Cabinet government and the relations between the executive and the legislature) has been largely drawn from the British Constitution.